 Imagine that you developed a brilliant email marketing strategy that works wonderfully.
 Would it survive the test of time?
 Maybe not.
-A few things can undermine the efficiency of your work over months and years.
-Things that you have to be aware of and work to minimize it's effect.
+A few factors can undermine your work efficiency over months and years, of which you have to be aware and work to minimize its effect.

-In this article, we are going to study the four invisible pillars that can guarantee that your email marketing strategy will work - not only today, but as long as you want.
-If you follow our tips, your email marketing channel will be much more healthy than it is today.
-Let's us dive into that.
+In this post, we will outline the four invisible pillars that can guarantee that your email marketing strategy will work - not only today but for as long as you want.
+Let us dive straight in.

-First thing that you must understand is that nothing lasts forever unchanged.
+The first thing that you must understand is that nothing lasts forever unchanged.
 Systems have a terrible tendency to destroy them over any amount of time.
-You have take constant care of it.
+You have to take constant care of it.
 But how?
 Identify the problems, search for solutions.
-Some of them require the transformation of your strategy, others are merely like cutting the nails from time to time.
-They all require some work: no email marketing strategy can ever live in the "auto".
+Some of them require the transformation of your strategy; others are merely like cutting the nails from time to time.
+They all need some work: no email marketing strategy can ever live in the "auto".

 The first lesson you have to learn, and this is paramount, is that it is good content that saves the day on the internet - always.
-Without good content, your subscriber will lose interest in no time and this will lead up to him abandoning your channel, by unsubcribing.
+Without good content, your subscriber will lose interest in no time, and this will lead to his abandoning your channel by unsubscribing.
 You can see yourself also in the spam folder and your metrics will start falling as he won't open, read or do anything with your emails.
 A subscriber unwilling to open your email isn't a good situation to see yourself in.

 A good email marketing strategy starts with the planning of content.
-It can be static or a content farm (like a newsletter), but it has to be good, it has to keep the person interested on you.
-It can't be repetitive and it can't feel like the sole purpose you have is to sell something to him, even when it clearly is the case.
+It can be static or a content farm (like a newsletter), but it has to be good; it has to keep the person interested in you.
+It can't be repetitive, and it can't feel like the sole purpose you have is to sell something to him, even when it is the case.

 Good content sometimes feels like you are a friend giving a piece of advice.
 It has to create a bond between you (as a company or as an individual) and the subscriber.
-He has to wish to read your email and a good content is perhaps the best way to do so - if he believes he is learning, growing up and being taken care of with your content, then certainly he is more prone to adquire a product or a service from you in any given time.
+He has to wish to read your email and useful content is perhaps the best way to do so - if he believes he is learning, growing up and being taken care of with your content.
+Indeed, he is more likely to acquire a product or a service from you at any given time.

 If you can make him anxious about your email, even better.
-The best emails have a tendency to be so interesting that the reader will end up giving priority to it and looking for it in his mailbox - what can make your opening rate go to the roof! -, which will help your brand get recognition.
-That's the purpose of a good content.
+The best emails tend to be so compelling that the reader will end up prioritizing it and looking for it in his inbox - which can make your open rate go through the roof!
+That's the purpose of good content.

 Even better is if he does something with your email, like replying or forwarding.
-That shows deep affection for your content and in no time he will end up being your strongest ally: someone that can help you grow by the best marketing available, which is mouth-to-mouth.
-Good content is not one of the biggest pillars there is, but maybe the great foundation upon which your email marketing strategy shall exist.
+That shows deep affection for your content, and in no time, he will end up being your most reliable ally: someone that can help you grow by the best marketing available, which is mouth-to-mouth.
+Good content is not one of the most significant pillars there is, but it may be the great foundation upon which your email marketing strategy will exist.

-Second lesson of the day: there is a list of words you should avoid writing in your email subject.
-Yes, really, they activate most spam filters.
+The second lesson of the day: there is a list of words you should avoid writing in your email subject.
+Yes, they activate most spam filters.
 What are them?
 We call it "spammy words", and they are a fast track to the spam folder - the worst place your email can go to.
-Sometimes it's even hard to avoid them, as they are completely normal words sometimes, but there's a big reason for that, as many of them are used mostly to make the reader act upon it and create a false sense of urgency.
+Sometimes it's even hard to avoid them, as they are entirely reasonable words sometimes, but there's a big reason for that, as many of them are used mostly to make the reader act upon it and create a false sense of urgency.

-Hubspot made a complete list of them, and it can be very helpful to take a good read before you send any email.
-But there's a lesson on it which we may share: don't try to fool or trick your subscriber into something, or overpromise.
-Be honest, send emails that contain only truths in it and you will be rewarded by it on the long run.
+Hubspot made a complete list of them, and it can be beneficial to take a good read before you send any email.
+But there's a lesson on it which we may share: don't try to fool your subscriber into something, or overpromise.
+Be honest, send emails containing only truths in it, and be rewarded by it in the long run.

 Sometimes a spammy sentence, such as "can't live without" or trying to trick him like "information you requested", may even raise your metrics.
 You will be taken into the false sensation that you figured something positive.
 That is wrong.
 It won't take long to see your emails start falling into the spam folder and your metrics to plummet.